livefreensmart/moderation-guidelines/teams.md

 # This is a file containing all of our current teams, their specialisations as well as the supervisors handling them.
 The categories are in order of specialisation, but the order of supervisors is random.
-The most category is always first, and the sub-categories follow.
-Moderators are welcome to review other categories, and to get enabled in them should contact a supervisor that supervises one of these categories (preferably as a main category).
+The main category is always first, and the sub-categories follow.
+Moderators are welcome to review other categories, to get enabled in them, they should contact a supervisor that supervises one of these categories (preferably as a main category).

 Every supervisor has got it's own, unique main category that is not shared with other supervisors, unless one of them is supervising the Lead-Team (see teams E and F).